lancenacabuan/theosis/README.md

 ---

 ## **II.
 The Stages of Theosis**
 Theosis is a transformative journey that unfolds in three interrelated stages: **purification**, **illumination**, and **union**.
 These stages, though distinct, overlap and interact as believers grow in their relationship with God, moving closer to His likeness.
-Each stage reflects a deeper participation in the divine life, marked by the synergy of God’s grace and human response.
+Each stage reflects a deeper participation in the divine life, marked by the synergy of God’s grace and human response—always rooted in His empowering grace.

 ### **1. Purification (Katharsis): Cleansing from Sin**
 **Definition**: